oat-sa/taohub-articles/forge/server-migration/server-migration-25.md

 In a standard install it is likely the path would end with /generis/data/

-\> For 2.6 onwards it is possible to store data outside the default directory, it is important to ensure that the FILES\_PATH in **install/directory/generis/common/conf/generis.conf.php** corresponds to the required directory:\
+\> For 2.6 onwards it is possible to store data outside the default directory, it is important to ensure that the FILES\_PATH in **install/directory/generis/common/conf/generis.conf.php** corresponds to the required directory:<br/>

 \><pre>\
 \#generis paths\
 …\